litestar-org/litestar/docs/lib/usage/security/abstract-authentication-middleware.rst

 2. ``auth``: an optional value representing the authentication scheme.
 Defaults to ``None``.

-These values are then set as part of the "scope" dictionary, and they are made available as :attr:`Request.user <.connection.request.Request.user>` and :attr:`Request.auth <.connection.request.Request.auth>` respectively, for HTTP route handlers, and :attr:`WebSocket.user <.connection.websocket.WebSocket.user>` and :attr:`WebSocket.auth <.connection.websocket.WebSocket.auth>` for websocket route handlers.
+These values are then set as part of the "scope" dictionary, and they are made available as :attr:`Request.user <.connection.ASGIConnection.user>` and :attr:`Request.auth <.connection.ASGIConnection.auth>` respectively, for HTTP route handlers, and :attr:`WebSocket.user <.connection.ASGIConnection.user>` and :attr:`WebSocket.auth <.connection.ASGIConnection.auth>` for websocket route handlers.

 Example: Implementing a JWTAuthenticationMiddleware
 ---------------------------------------------------